 - MK-II - capable of etching up to an 18"x24" sample at up to 5000 watts

-Producing PlasmaPlasma is produced in the system by applying a strong RF (radio frequency) electromagnetic field to the electrode, generally at 13.56 megahertz.
-Other frequencies are available, but 13.56 MHz provides the best results.
+The Etch ProcessPlasma is produced in the system by applying a strong RF (radio frequency) electromagnetic field to the electrode, generally at 13.56 megahertz.
+Other frequencies are available, but 13.56 MHz provides the best results for this etch process.

 The RF is applied, creating reactive plasma by oscillating the electric field and ionizing the gas molecules by stripping them of electrons.

 The electrons are electrically accelerated up and down in the vacuum chamber in cycles, striking the upper wall of the chamber and the wafer platter.
 The much more massive ions move relatively little.
 Some of the electrons are absorbed into the chamber walls.
-The chamber is made of aluminum and grounded so they exit the system.
+The chamber is made of aluminum and grounded so they exit the system continuously during the etch process.

 Using Plasma for RIEElectrons deposited onto the platter create a negative charge due to the platter's isolation.
 The negative charge develops a negative voltage on the platter of a few hundred volts, creating plasma with a slightly positive charge.
 The positively charged plasma is a result of the higher concentration of positive ions compared to free electrons.